Skip to main content

 1. How your brand is different

-Let’s start at the beginning with brand differentiation (sometimes also termed brand position, unique selling proposition or a number of other things).
+Let’s start at the beginning with brand differentiation (sometimes also termed brand position, unique selling proposition, brand promise and other things).
 Say you are an online grocer.
-Are you the gourmet’s choice?
-Perhaps you’re about low-allergen foods?
-Or your focus is on bulk bargains?
+Are you the gourmet’s choice (Pop Up Grocer)?
+Perhaps you’re about healthy and organic foods (Doorstep Organics)?
+Or your focus is on unpackaged items (The Source Bulk Foods)?

-Determine what you want to be known for, even if you do offer some items outside this definition.
+Your brand promise should be narrowed to a one-line statement like each of these have, even if you do offer items outside this definition.
 This article on Entrepreneur.com gives a good simple tool for those working out the differentiation part themselves.

 1. What’s your reason for being

-This might also be called brand purpose, mission, vision or the ‘why’ of your brand (thanks Simon Sinek) or something else.
-Again, different strategists work with different models, because not all of them fit all tasks.
+This can also be called brand purpose, mission, vision or the ‘why’ of your brand (via Simon Sinek).
+Again, different strategists work with different models because not all of them fit all tasks.

-After clarifying your reason for being, you’ll have a valuable yardstick that will help you make important business decisions under pressure.
-Should you add that product line, agree to that collab, expand in that area, or upskill your people in a skill?
+It also serves as a yardstick that will help you make important business decisions under pressure.
+Should you add that product line, agree to that collab, expand in that area, or upskill your people in a particular area?
 Go back to your reason for being, and you’ll have the answer.

 1. What fundamental values drive your behaviour